raphdzn/python_ytb_mp3_download/README.md

 A user-friendly desktop application to batch download YouTube videos as high-quality MP3 files from a list of links.

 ![App Screenshot](assets/logo.ico)
-*(Note: App icon shown.
-The actual UI is a simple window with drag-and-drop support.)*

 ## Features